 This paper presents a review on design and control of automated guided vehicle systems.
-We address most key related issues including guide-path design, determining vehicle requirements, vehicle scheduling, idle-vehicle positioning, battery management, vehicle routing and deadlock resolution.
-We discuss and classify important models and results from key publications in literature, including often-neglected areas, such as idle-vehicle positioning and battery management.
-In addition, we propose a new dispatching-rule classification, a framework for design and control of automated guided vehicle systems, and suggest some fruitful research directions.
+We address most key related issues including guide-path design, estimating the number of vehicles, vehicle scheduling, idle-vehicle positioning, battery management, vehicle routing, and conflict resolution.
+We discuss and classify important models and results from key publications in literature on automated guided vehicle systems, including often-neglected areas, such as idle-vehicle positioning and battery management.
+In addition, we propose a decision framework for design and implementation of automated guided vehicle systems, and suggest some fruitful research directions.

 |Keywords||automated guided vehicle, literature overview, material handling system|

 Le-Anh, T., & de Koster, M.B.M..
 (2004).
 A Review Of Design And Control Of Automated Guided Vehicle Systems (No. ERS;2004-030-LIS).
 Retrieved from http://hdl.handle.net/1765/1323